 If you need to change the name of the emergency contact for results release (during December/January), please email the name, email address and mobile number to SACE.SchoolsOnlineSupport@sa.gov.au

-Online results sheets will continue to be generated according to the results schedule.
+Results sheets in Schools Online will continue to be generated according to the results schedule.
 In preparation, teachers should be encouraged to check their Schools Online account details and re-set their password if required.

-The SACE Board will send ongoing communication about the opening of online results sheets to the principal’s delegates and teachers.
+The SACE Board will send ongoing communication about the opening of results sheets in Schools Online to the principal’s delegates and teachers.

 Access to Schools Online in December

 As part of the SACE Board’s normal preparation for end-of-year results processing, schools will not be able to access Schools Online from Friday 8 December 2017 until the release of results from 8.30 am on Tuesday 19 December 2017.